Nicki Minaj Got Stylish With Her Family In Fashionable Photo Dump

-For her next look, the Queens native posed in a matching two piece look from Priscvera.
-This ensemble consisted of a brown and black striped long sleeved shirt for $115 and flared slacks that donned the same print as the top for $190.
-She paired the two piece outfit with dark shades and black cross body bag.
-She also wore complimentary diamond jewelry on her fingers and wrists to match.
+For her next look, the Queens native posed in a matching two-piece look from Priscvera.
+This ensemble consisted of a brown and black striped, long sleeved shirt for $115 and flared slacks that donned the same print as the top for $190.
+The “Red Ruby Da Sleeze” rapper paired the two-piece outfit with dark shades and a black crossbody bag.
+Nicki also wore complimentary diamond jewelry on her fingers and wrists to match.

-As for her hair, the starlet wore her long hair in a sleek style that was straight down and parted down the middle.
-The hairstyle also included bangs that framed her forehead while showing off her stunning face, which was beat to perfection with the most flawless glam.

 “3 generations of Petty.
 Plus mommy… Moments 4 Life…🎀,” the wife and mother captioned the stylish family photo set.
 Check it out below.